mhmxs/calico-route-reflector-operator/README.md

 ## Prerequisites

  * Kubernetes cluster up and running
- * Calico network on Kubernetes data store a.k.a. `KDD`.

 This Kubernetes operator can monitor and scale Calico route refloctor pods based on node number per zone.
 The operator owns a few environment variables:
  * `DATASTORE_TYPE` Calico datastore [`incluster`, `kubernetes`, `etcd`], default `incluster`